 After you create a view, you can edit its settings.
 Note that there are more view settings for web properties than there are for app properties.
 If you’re editing a view within an app property, many of the options listed below don’t appear.

-You need Edit permission to edit view settings.
+You need the Editor role to edit view settings.
 To edit view settings:

 - Sign in to Google Analytics.